10 Stages of Grief & Strategies for Healing

 Stage 1: Shock

-Shock is an immediate reaction to sudden traumatic events, characterized by feelings of disbelief, numbness, and a disconnection from reality.
+Shock is an immediate reaction to sudden traumatic events, characterised by feelings of disbelief, numbness, and a disconnection from reality.
 Here are some real-life examples of shock:

 • In isolation after a sudden and unexpected death, a person feels numb and unable to comprehend the truth of the loss, refusing to believe the news even if reliable sources confirm it.